tamersp25/docs/docs/engines/engine-standards.md

 Contracts provide a signature/definition of the input and output payloads to and from different engines.
 Any changes in payload structure requires a corresponding redefinition of these asdf;lkj

-contracts.
+Contracts.
 The contracts are registered in a central location called the registry.
 Veritone applications interpret input and output payloads to and from engines exclusively through the payload contracts defined in the registry.
-Any changes to payloads, in addition to new ones, are achieved by changing or defining a new contract in the registry.
+Any changes to payloads, in addition to new ones, are achieved by changing or defining a new Contract in the registry.
 Thus, the registry provides a means for the Veritone applications to seamlessly handle changes to existing payloads, in addition to new ones.

 #### Manifest